Ajuri Ngelale quits office, cites health reasons - Businessday NG

-Indications emerged on Saturday, that Ajuri Ngelale, Special Adviser to the President on Media and Publicity, may have resigned from office.
+Indications emerged on Saturday, that Ajuri Ngelale, the special adviser to the president on media and publicity, may have resigned from office.

-According to the statement, which was also confirmed by the President’s Media Office, Ngelale said ” I submitted a memo to the Chief of Staff to the President informing my office that I am proceeding on an indefinite leave of absence to frontally deal with medical matters presently affecting my immediate, nuclear family.
+According to the statement, which was also confirmed from the President’s Media office, Ngelale said ” I submitted a memo to the Chief of Staff to the President informing my office that I am proceeding on an indefinite leave of absence to frontally deal with medical matters presently affecting my immediate, nuclear family.

 “While I fully appreciate that the ship of state waits for no man, this agonizing decision — entailing a pause of my functions as the Special Adviser to the President on Media & Publicity and Official Spokesperson of the President; Special Presidential Envoy on Climate Action, and Chairman, Presidential Steering Committee on Project Evergreen — was taken after significant consultations with my family over the past several days as a vexatious medical situation has worsened at home.